marks530/ms3_project/README.md

 ![alt text](https://github.com/marks530/Second-Milestone-Project-MS2/blob/master/wireframes/score_entry_iphone.png "iPhone score entry wireframe")
 ## Features

-The site is made up of three html pages supported by a css file and two javascript files.
-The home page has no interactive features with the exception of a link button.
-The score entry page gather the players name and their score and the leaderboard page stores the player name and the total score.
-The main features of the site are the interactive score card and leaderboard which allow the user view playing statistics and those of fellow competitors.
-A carousel on the home page can show a range of images of a given course.
-Many more images can easily be added.
 #### Features Left to Implement

 As the project was implemented using only front-end interactive technologies there is plenty of scope for development by employing backend services.
 The app was setup with 9 holes and a limit of 9 players.
 It would be very easy to extend this.
 But the first task was to get the app to work and then to extend later.
 I will look at improving the user experience by experimenting with different layouts and use of buttons